aserto-dev/ds-load/README.md

   -c, --config=CONFIG-FLAG    Path to the config file.
 Any argument provided to the CLI will take precedence.
   -v, --verbosity=INT         Use to increase output verbosity.
 ```

 The default command for ds-load is `exec`, so when running `ds-load` without any command, the exec parameters need to be passed.

+Note: the plugin examples below all use `auth0`, but every one of the plugins (`azuread`, `cognito`, `google`, `okta`, etc) follow the same patterns.

+### ds-load vs plugin parameters
-The CLI parameters need to be passed first, and then, an arbitrary list of positional parameters can be passed.
-The first positional parameter is the plugin name we want to invoke followed by the plugin parameters. `ds-load --host=<directory host> auth0 --domain=<auth0 domain>`.
+The ds-load CLI parameters need to be passed first, and can be followed by an arbitrary list of positional parameters.
+The first positional parameter is the plugin name we want to invoke followed by the plugin's parameters.

+Example: `ds-load --host=<directory host> auth0 --domain=<auth0 domain>`
+* `--host` is a CLI parameter for `ds-load`
+* `auth0` is the plugin name
+* `--domain` is a parameter for the `auth0` plugin

-For viewing the plugin help: `ds-load auth0 --help`.
+For viewing the plugin help, use the following format: `ds-load auth0 --help`.

-### Parameter position
-When running `ds-load auth0 --key`, `auth0` is a positional parameter, so `--key` will be run in the context of the plugin.
+Tip: when running `ds-load auth0 --key`, `auth0` is a positional parameter, so `--key` will be run in the context of the plugin.
 If we run `ds-load --key auth0`, `--key` would be a parameter to `ds-load exec`.

 ### ds-load exec
-`exec` is the default command. it will invoke a plugin with the specified parameters reading it's output and importing the resulting data into the directory.
+`exec` is the default command. it will invoke a plugin with the specified parameters reading its output and importing the resulting data into the directory.

 ```
 Usage: ds-load exec <command> ...